seajoshc/p4adotnet/docs/computers/pm.md

 Always be talkin to customers, duh.

 Instrument the shit out of your product with an analytics tool.
-Currently a huge fan of Amplitude.
+Currently a huge fan of Amplitude and Intercom.

 Find PMF by asking users How upset would you be if the product went away?